 The National Electric Code (NEC) recommends and allows THHN to be used in dry locations only, though remember that THWN or THWN-2 qualifies a wire to be used in wet locations, too, and you’ll usually find this wrapped in with your THHN-2 cable.

-The THHN Wire consists of a metal-based conductor and its polyvinyl chloride insulation is flame retardant, heat resistant, and moisture resistant.
-The wire is abrasion resistant with its nylon jacket or approved equivalent by the Underwriters Laboratories.
+The THHN wire consists of a metal-based conductor, and its PVC insulation is flame-retardant, heat-resistant and moisture-resistant.
+The wire is abrasion-resistant with its nylon jacket or equivalent, as approved by UL LLC.

-The use of THHN wire within a circuit is identified through a color scheme.
-This policy is based on the National Electric Code.
-THHN wires has jacket colors and they are available in red, blue, white, black, orange, green, yellow, purple, brown, pink, tan, and gray.
-Further, the THHN wire is also manufactured in a dual wire rating that is THHN/THWN-2.
+The use of THHN wire within a circuit is identified through a color scheme, a policy based on the NEC.
+THHN wires have jacket colors available in many colors, as outlined earlier.
+Further, the THHN wire is also manufactured in a dual-wire rating that is THHN/THWN-2.
 The THHN-THWN-2 wire is approved for use in wet locations.
 Most wires produced today use THWN-2 in their dual rating, which operates well in the same temperatures as THHN, up to 90℃.
 THWN, on the other hand, is only rated up to 75℃.

-It is often used in conduits, raceways, branch circuits, services and feeders.
+THHN wire is often used in conduits, raceways, branch circuits, services, and feeders.
 However, the usage of THHN wiring in your home must first be approved by licensed electricians.
 It is available at very affordable prices.
-The nylon coating, however, has often made it difficult to install this wire.
-Thinner THHN wires can also be leaked or broken down.
-The polyvinyl chloride jacket can also produce a toxic smoke when it is burned by fire, meaning you’ll need to take some precautions.
+The nylon coating, however, often makes it difficult to install this wire.
+Thinner THHN wires can also leak or break down.
+The PVC jacket can also produce toxic smoke when it is burned by fire, meaning you’ll need to take some precautions.

-Another tip for THHN wiring in your home is to always keep in mind that there are bad and good electrical wiring connections.
+- Another tip for THHN wiring in your home is to always keep in mind that there are good and bad electrical wiring connections.
 Note that a flooded home may pose dangers to your electrical wiring connections.
 Check whether you are making the proper knots with the electrical wires.